hrosablock/swappy/README.md

 # Swappy Bot

-Swappy Bot is a bot based on the OKX dex api that allows you to perform trading operations on EVM networks such as:
+Swappy Bot is a bot based on the OKX dex api & StonFI that allows you to perform trading operations on TON & EVM networks such as:

-## Features
+## EVM Features
 - Swap
 - Limit order
 - Crosschain(EVM only)
 - Withdraw from wallet

+## TON Features
+- TON/Jetton swap
+- Buying the cheapest NFT in the collection
+- TON/Jetton withdrawal

 ## Installation